Delft: Early history

 The town's association with the House of Orange started when William of Orange (Willem van Oranje), nicknamed William the Silent (Willem de Zwijger), took up residence in 1572 in the former Saint-Agatha convent (subsequently called the Prinsenhof).
 At the time he was the leader of growing national Dutch resistance against Spanish occupation, known as the Eighty Years' War.
-By then Delft was one of the leading cities of Holland and it was equipped with the necessary city walls to serve as a headquarters.
+By then Delft was one of the leading cities of Holland and was equipped with the necessary city walls to serve as a headquarters.
 In October 1573, an attack by Spanish forces was repelled in the Battle of Delft.

-After the Act of Abjuration was proclaimed in 1581, Delft became the de facto capital of the newly independent Netherlands, as the seat of the Prince of Orange.
+After the Act of Abjuration was proclaimed in 1581, Delft became the de facto capital of the newly independent Dutch Republic, as the seat of the Stadtholder, the Prince of Orange.

 When William was shot dead on 10 July 1584 by Balthazar Gerards in the hall of the Prinsenhof (now the Prinsenhof Museum), the family's traditional burial place in Breda was still in the hands of the Spanish.
 Therefore, he was buried in the Delft Nieuwe Kerk (New Church), starting a tradition for the House of Orange that has continued to the present day.

 Around this time, Delft also occupied a prominent position in the field of printing.

 A number of Italian glazed earthenware makers settled in the city and introduced a new style.
 The tapestry industry also flourished when famous manufacturer François Spierincx moved to the city.
 In the 17th century, Delft experienced a new heyday, thanks to the presence of an office of the Dutch East India Company (VOC) (opened in 1602) and the manufacture of Delft Blue china.

+The population in 1848 was estimated at 15,000 inhabitants.

 A number of notable artists based themselves in the city, including Leonard Bramer, Carel Fabritius, Pieter de Hoogh, Gerard Houckgeest, Emanuel de Witte, Jan Steen, and Johannes Vermeer.

 Reinier de Graaf and Antonie van Leeuwenhoek received international attention for their scientific research.

 Explosion

 The Delft Explosion, also known in history as the Delft Thunderclap, occurred on 12 October 1654 when a gunpowder store exploded, destroying much of the city.
-Over a hundred people were killed and thousands were injured.
+More than 100 were killed and thousands were injured.

 About 30 t of gunpowder were stored in barrels in a magazine in a former Clarist convent in the Doelenkwartier district, where the Paardenmarkt is now located.
 Cornelis Soetens, the keeper of the magazine, opened the store to check a sample of the powder and a huge explosion followed.
-Luckily, many citizens were away, visiting a market in Schiedam or a fair in The Hague.
+Fortunately, many citizens were away, visiting a market in Schiedam or a fair in The Hague.

-Today, the explosion is primarily remembered for killing Rembrandt's most promising pupil, Carel Fabritius, and destroying almost all of his works.
+Today, the explosion is primarily remembered for killing Rembrandt's most promising pupil, Carel Fabritius, and destroying nearly all his works.

 Delft artist Egbert van der Poel painted several pictures of Delft showing the devastation.

 The gunpowder store (Dutch: Kruithuis) was subsequently re-housed, a 'cannonball's distance away', outside the city, in a new building designed by architect Pieter Post.